-- 13. We are now on a groundwork of more firm texture, for an argument in behalf of man's immortality.
-But it is only by a more comprehensive view both of the character of God, and the actual state of the world-that we obtain as much evidence both for His benevolence and His righteousness, as might furnish logical premises for the logical inference of a future state. - 14.
+- 12. We are now on a groundwork of more firm texture for an argument in behalf of man's immortality.
+But it is only by a more comprehensive view both of the character of God and the actual state of the world, that we obtain as much evidence both for His benevolence and His righteousness, as might furnish logical premises for the logical inference of a future state. - 13.
 We have already stated that the miseries of life, in their great and general amount, are resolvable into moral causes; and did each man suffer here, accurately in proportion to his own sins, there might be less reason for the anticipation of another state hereafter.
-But this proportion is, in no individual instance perhaps, ever realized on this The miseries of the good are still side of death. due to a moral perversity-though but to the moral perversity of others, not of his own.
-He suffers from the injustice and calumny and violence and evil tempers of those who are around him. the large and open theatre of the world, the cause of oppression is often the triumphant one; and, in the bosom of families, the most meek and innocent of the household, are frequently the victims for life,
+But this proportion is, in no individual instance perhaps, ever realized on this side of death.
+The miseries of the good are still due to a moral perversity-though but to the moral perversity of others, not of his own.
+He suffers from the injustice and calumny, and violence and evil tempers, of those who are around him.
+On the large and open theatre of the world, the cause of oppression is often the triumphant one; and, in the bosom of families, the most meek and innocent of the household are frequently the victims for life of a harsh and injurious though unseen tyranny.
+It is this inequality of fortune, or rather of enjoyment, between the good and the evil, which forms the most popular,